verificationpoint/api/README.md

 # Application Programming Interface (API)
-The API allows you to perform individual, household, email address, postal address, and phone number validations & verifications through multiple interfaces, or through a combined interface.
+The API allows you to perform individual, household, email address, postal address, and phone number validations & verifications through multiple single interfaces, or through a combined interface.

 ## Overview
 For the latest information on the API, see VerificationPoint https://api.verificationpoint.com/